Aging of the United States: Society

 Population aging can potentially change American society as a whole.
 Many companies use a system, in which older, tenured workers get raises and benefits over time, eventually hitting retirement.
 With larger numbers of older workers in the workforce, this model might be unsustainable.
 In addition, perceptions of older adults in society will change, as the elderly are living longer lives and more active than before.
+Changing from a youth-focused culture to having a more positive attitude towards aging and being more respectful of seniors like Japan can help elderly Americans extend their life span and live out their sunset years in dignity.
+American society will have to confront the negative stereotypes of aging and ageism.
+In order to win elections, politicians will have to be more attentive towards the elderly.
+Age discrimination is a major concern for retirees looking to return to the workforce.
+Businesses might be reluctant to hire them, thinking that they struggle with problem-solving or with new technologies, even though this is not necessarily true.